Measure raises $15 million to fly drones as a service for other companies

 He said, “It’s not that these companies can’t legally operate on their own, but we provide a level of expertise that most of them do not have.
 We know how they can take advantage of this technology, what can be done with the data they collect, what allt he requirements are and when and how to get insurance, how to store and analyze their data, all of that.
 We want to take the questions away and just give them actionable data.”

-Sean Middleton, President of Cognizant Accelerator, which led the strategic investment in Measure said he believes Measure’s business is poised for growth in the US, and beyond.
+The company’s competition mostly hails from regional drone operators focused on a single industry, such as Hazon Solutions in Virginia, or Trumbull Unmanned in Texas.
+But venture-backed PrecisionHawk, which has shifted from making drones and software to providing “aerial data services,” to large corporations is also aiming at this market.

-“They already have a great pilot network, reach and business model.
+Sean Middleton, President of Cognizant Accelerator, which led the strategic investment in Measure, said he believes the startup’s business is poised for growth in the US and beyond: “They already have a great pilot network, reach and business model.
 Now it is about getting in front of new clients.
 Interestingly, some of the solutions that Measure provides are even more applicable in developing markets where infrastructure is not as robust as it is in the US.”

-Besides expanding its footprint, Measure plans to develop technology with the help of Cognizant that can help its clients do something like automatic change detection for aerial images, which could, for example, help an energy company spot a pipeline in need of repair long before there’s a leak, or a telecomm company find a tower that’s been damaged in a storm before customers complain of lost service.
+Besides expanding its footprint, Measure plans to develop technology with the help of Cognizant like automatic change detection for aerial images, which could, for example, help an energy company spot a pipeline in need of repair long before there’s a leak, or a telecomm company find a tower that’s been damaged in a storm before customers complain of lost service.

 0